 Commercially produced apple cider vinegar is highly refined and processed and is not a truly traditional ACV.
 Most apple cider kinds of vinegar you find on the shelves are clear, like apple juice.
 This shows that the vinegar has been filtered and pasteurised.
 Unprocessed vinegar should be cloudy, with floating almost stringy matter swirling around in it.
 This is the all-important Mother.

-The “Mother of Vinegar” is a natural substance composed of mostly living enzymes created during the fermentation of vinegar.
+The “Mother of Vinegar” is a natural substance composed of mostly living enzymes created during vinegar fermentation.
 It also contains friendly bacteria as well as other healthy nutrients.
-The Mother contains most of the important minerals, vitamins and amino acids that are released or created during the fermentation process.
+The Mother contains most of the important minerals, vitamins and amino acids released or created during the fermentation process.

 Commercially produced vinegar, even that supplied by various ‘Health Shops,’ most often has the Mother removed to make a clear, shiny and consistent product that looks pleasing to the eye on the supermarket shelf.
-Filtering also makes ACV easier and cheaper to produce.
+Filtering also makes the apple cider vinegar easier and cheaper to produce.
 If you are looking for the real deal, you’ve come to the right place.

 How Much Should I Feed?